 The following day All Saints’ Day can also be observed by families to celebrate the lives of saints.

 And lastly All Souls Day should be remembered by everyone who have not only lost someone close to them but also to the recently deceased.

 For me these dates are important as I remember everyone that has come before me.

 If it wasn’t for the connections that were made between my ancestors then I would not be here today.

 As I have researched my own genealogy I have come to appreciate my ancestors and the lives that they lived.
 And I remember them during this time.

 Written by Mary Harrell-Sesniak, this is a list of spooky jokes dating from 1846 through to 1900.
 These jokes were sourced from the historical newspaper that can be found at Genealogy Bank.

 Thank You and Please Leave A Comment

 I hope you enjoyed this article explaining what is Halloween all about and the origins of Halloween.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.